r0sace/OJC-Calculator/README.md

  * Designing a GUI
      * I have never designed a Python GUI before, so naturally there was a learning curve in implementing PyQT.
 I pretty much self-taught through some Youtube tutorials and a few helpful articles.
 Things like importing custom fonts, spacing, widget design, and images gave me the most trouble.
-     * Organizing the infromation was another challening aspect of the GUI.
+     * Organizing the information was another challenging aspect of the GUI.
 I wanted to present the information in an aesthetically pleasing yet organized way, but often found myself with an app that looked too bare - prep item, needs and a total.
      * After brainstorming, the idea of including a break down of how much OJC is being used in each item came about.
 Not only would it fill in the gaps of my pretty bare and boring looking app, but it would also give an additional functionality to the app and help to demystify where the total is coming from.
+     * I also did not implement any of the GUI using PyDesigner or a layout, instead it is all hard-coded.
+This caused a lot of headache during packaging.